LIUAndrei/Frontend-learning-guide/FrontendLinksAndTricks.md

     32. https://www.youtube.com/c/aocore #more of a vlog sorta thing.
 Job searching and coder wellness topics.

     33. https://www.youtube.com/c/FreelancerLifeStyle #massively GOOD.
 I'd say my #3 channel.
 So much info and tutorials on webdev!
 Has a lot of tutorials on related tech like Webpack and Gulp.

+    34. https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA #Lots of fullstack courses including Python if you want Python, Django, PHP, MERN, and so on and so forth.

     X. https://www.youtube.com/c/explainingcomputers  #Just for fun of it.
 This dude is awesome.
 Computer topics here